Browse Halifax Municipal Archives' Flickr Album or scroll down through a selection of interesting photographs from the Municipal Archives.

 The Collins’ were a dynamic team; Pam photographed and organized the thousands of slides that Lou used in the many lectures he gave to visitors, schools, and groups.
 In 2017, the Municipal Archives received and processed over 4,000 of Pam’s slides and prints, which document significant architectural features and buildings in HRM as they were in the 1960s to 1980s.
 They are also an important addition to the Lou Collins fonds which Pam donated to the Municipal Archives in 2010.

 Collins’ images provide a record of changes to Halifax's built environment, and help preserve small details of the City as she knew it.
 The main subjects of the photographs are homes and buildings in downtown Halifax, churches, views from Citadel Hill, the waterfront and coastal areas, demolitions or restorations of Halifax buildings, the restoration and opening of Historic Properties, and events and tours attended by herself and Lou.
 There is also a series of images of locations outside of HRM, as the Collins’ interest in history was far-reaching.
-Explore listings of Pam Collins’ photographs: CR 30K
+Explore listings of Pam Collins’ photographs (CR30K) in our online database.

 These images capture Bollard House on the corner of Dresden Row and Sackville Street before and after its restorations in 1964 and 1973.
-Bollard House, a designated heritage property in the Schmidtville area of Halifax, is believed to have been built in the 1840s.
+Bollard House, a designated heritage property at the base of Citadel Hill, is believed to have been built in the 1840s.
 The uniquely shaped house--described as both "triangular" and five sided--was noted as the subject of curiosity and rumour by Lou Collins in his 1975 book In Halifax Town.
-In the 1960s, the aging house was occupied by the Bollard sisters, whose ship-builder father had purchased it in the early 1900s.
+In the 1960s, the aging house was occupied by the Bollard sisters, whose shipbuilder father had purchased it in the early 1900s.
 The "spinster sisters" remained there into old age in the 1960s, as the building fell into disrepair.
 By 1973, Bollard House had been purchased and restored by a local antiques dealer.
 As of 2013, the home was reported to be undergoing maintenance under a new owner.

-Images in this series are not yet digitized, but researchers may request digital copies from email@example.com.
+Most photographs in this series have not yet been digitized, but researchers may request digital copies from email@example.com.

 Halifax Municipal Archives acknowledges the financial assistance of the Government of Canada and the Canadian Council of Archives to the Young Canada Works at Building Careers in Heritage program, which funded the work of an Archives Intern on this project.